ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

 Launch remote Mechanical session
 --------------------------------
-You can use PyMechanical to launch a Mechanical session on the local machine Python is running on.
+You can use PyMechanical to launch a Mechanical session on the local machine that Python is running on.
 Alternatively, you can run Mechanical's command line directly on any machine to start it in server mode and then use its address to manually connect to it from Python.